Atlanta Wrongful Death Lawyer

 If you have suffered loss like this, it’s imperative you hire a skilled Atlanta wrongful death lawyer to represent you.

-At the Law Office of Rick J. DeMedeiros, P.C., we understand that there is nothing as painful as losing a family member to a wrongful and neglectful act.
-If you have suffered loss like this, our north Georgia wrongful death lawyer is here to represent you.
+At DeMedeiros Injury Law, we understand that there is nothing as painful as losing a family member to a wrongful and neglectful act.
+We have helped many grieving family members like you negotiate wrongful death claims.

 What Is a Wrongful Death Claim?

 Georgia law defines wrongful death as a death of a person caused by reckless, negligent, intentional, or criminal acts of a person or entity.
 Basically, it’s a type of civil action that seeks to hold a negligent party responsible for the wrongful death of another.